-The School of a Psychoanalyst Formation (SFP) established by this act is another necessary step in the development of our association.
+The School for the (self) Formation of the Psychoanalyst (SFP) established by this act is another necessary step in the development of our association.
 This very step symbolizes a move from the school devoted to a psychoanalyst to the one devoted to psychoanalysis.
 One has to stress that talking about analyzants and about the process of psychoanalysis is not identical with talking about psychoanalysis, yet it is a necessary and initial condition.
 Talking about psychoanalysis relates directly to the heritage of Freud, significantly enriched by Lacan.
 Their belief that both the world and a human need psychoanalysis is vital for us and affects our work.

-The activities of the School are founded on the ethics of psychoanalysis as developed by Lacan in the VIIth Seminar, with its implications for practice of psychoanalysis.
+The activities of the School are founded on the ethics of psychoanalysis as developed by Lacan in the 7th Seminar, with its implications for practice of psychoanalysis.
 This results in the following assumptions:

 The formation process of a psychoanalyst taking place in the School goes twofold – one participates in a theoretical course (so called the Basic course – 3,5 years) and a clinical one (which is a continuous formation process).